-Decoding the Disciplines.
-In European Institutions of Higher Education: Intercultural and Interdisciplinary.
-Approach to Teaching and Learning
+in European Institutions of Higher Education: Intercultural and Interdisciplinary approach to Teaching and Learning

 Patrizia Bruno, Sante Centurioni, Giovanni Cogliandro, Asta Danileviciutè, Ineke De Coninck, Kristof De Craene, Paola Falcioni, Luisa Ester Felicetti, Mary Greene, Kristina Juraitè, Vaida Jurgilè, Martina Marsano, Peter C. McKeown, Amelia Mori, Diana Agnese Pallotta, Stefania Petrera, Nadia Petrucci, Milena Pomponi, Paola Supino, Giefrè Tamoliunè, Fabiana Tiberi, Hugo Verkest, Matteo Villanova

 pp. 126, 1a edizione 2019 (Codice editore 10292.6)